bathrobe/sanity-next-leaflet/README.md

 # sanity-next-stripe-starter
 Barebones blog set-up with NextJS and Sanity.
+Will be integrated with Stripe in a tutorial for https://sanity.io.
 Comes with Sanity's inbuilt image handler.